MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

     - **2. Resource Recommendation - Weekly Scoring Indexing**
     - **3. Resource Recommendation - Weekly Add Time Summary**
     - **4. Resource Recommendation - Weekly Update Time Summary**
+1. If no Dataflows are visible under "My Dataflows" or "All Dataflows", refer to the next section.

 > [!IMPORTANT]
 > Every dataflow has a number as a prefix.
 The numbers indicate the order that the dataflows must be activated in.
 Make sure that they're activated **only in the specified order**.

+## Handling missing Dataflows

+If no Dataflows are visible under "My Dataflows" or "All Dataflows", this could be due to the ownership of the Dataflow being with a different global system administrator account.
+To confirm this, follow these steps:
+1. On the left navigation pane, select **Solutions**.
+2. Set the filter to **All** and look for the Display Name **Project Operations** (Name must be _ProjectService_).
+Select this solution.
+3. The list of **Objects** will include **Dataflows**.
+Select this and you will see a list of all Dataflows (including the ones required for this feature).
+4. Identify the _Owner_ for each Dataflow.
+5. If this owner is not a _System User_, navigate back to **Home** and select **Dataflows** from the left navigation pane.
+6. Go to **All Dataflows** and search for the name of the Owner identified in the previous step.
+7. Select the owner from the list that appears, this should make all 4 dataflows visible.
+8. Select the overflow symbol (three dots) for each Dataflow and select **Change Owner**.
+Select your own account as the new owner and confirm this.
+9. Once you have completed these steps for all 4 dataflows, they will now be visible under **My Dataflows** and you can continue to activate each one of them.

 ## Activate a dataflow